 - No signs of destructive fishing practices were observed at all sites.
-However, we have recorded abandoned nets at about 10 sites.
-The impacts were minor. - Coral bleaching was observed at 9 sites.
-The impacts were minor and localised.
-It may be caused by the extended period of elevated water temperature during this summer. - Marker buoys were installed at Bluff Island, Port Island and Sharp Island west since 2002 and South Ninepin Island, Shelter Island and Sharp Island East since 2015 for coral protection.
+However, we have recorded abandoned nets at 10 sites.
+The impacts were minor. - Coral bleaching was observed at 2 sites.
+The impacts were minor and localised. - Marker buoys were installed at Bluff Island, Port Island and Sharp Island west since 2002 and South Ninepin Island, Shelter Island and Sharp Island East since 2015 for coral protection.
 Monitoring results from Reef Check indicate that there has been an overall improvement in coral coverage of these 6 sites following installation of the marker buoys.
 This may have been related to the success of coral marker buoys and continued effort in education and publicity on coral conservation.
 The coral coverage is being monitored.